Jesus' Final Instruction

 How can I make disciples if I'm not an expert?

-The Great Commission can be intimidating, especially for those who feel inadequate or unsure about their ability to share their faith.
+The final instruction can be intimidating, especially for those who feel inadequate or unsure about their ability to share their faith.
 I often find myself wondering how I can possibly make disciples when I don't have all the answers.
-However, Jesus' words offer reassurance: "And behold, I am with you always, to the end of the age."
-(Matthew 28:20)
+However, Jesus' words offer reassurance: "And behold, I am with you always, to the end of the age." ()

-This promise is not just a comforting phrase; it's a declaration of the Holy Spirit's presence in our lives.
-Jesus didn't leave his disciples to fend for themselves; he sent the Helper, the Holy Spirit, to empower them for their mission.
-As I reflect on my own experiences, I realize that I've often underestimated the power of the Holy Spirit working through me.
+This promise is not just a comforting phrase; it's a declaration of God's presence with us, guiding and empowering us through the Spirit's work.
+Jesus didn't leave his disciples to fend for themselves; he sent a Helper to empower them for their mission.
+When I think about my own experiences, I'm reminded of the times I've felt empowered to share my faith, even when I didn't feel fully prepared.

 What does it mean to baptize in the name of the Father, Son, and Holy Spirit?

 The act of baptism is a symbol of spiritual rebirth, a public declaration of one's faith in Jesus Christ.
-When we baptize in the name of the Father, Son, and Holy Spirit, we're acknowledging the triune nature of God and the work of each person in our salvation.
+When we baptize, we're acknowledging the triune nature of God and the work of each person in our salvation.
 This Trinitarian formula is not just a ritual; it's a reminder of the depth of God's love and the complexity of his character.
+For instance, I recall a baptism service where I witnessed a person publicly declare their faith, and it was a powerful reminder of the transformation that occurs when we surrender our lives to God.

 As I consider the significance of baptism, I'm struck by the simplicity and beauty of this act.
-It's a tangible expression of our faith, a declaration that we're no longer living for ourselves but for the one who gave his life for us.
+It's a tangible expression of our faith, a declaration that we're no longer living for ourselves but for the one who gave his life for us, and we're invoking God's power and presence in our lives, calling upon the Father, the Son, and the Spirit to work in us.

 How can I teach others to observe all that Jesus commanded?

-The task of teaching others to observe Jesus' commands can seem daunting, especially when we consider the breadth of his teachings.
-However, Jesus didn't leave us to figure it out on our own; he provided the Holy Spirit to guide us.
-As we walk in obedience to God's Word, we become living examples of Jesus' teachings, and our lives become a testament to his power.
+The task of teaching others to follow Jesus' teachings can seem daunting, especially when we consider the breadth of his teachings.
+However, Jesus didn't leave us to figure it out on our own; he provided guidance through the Spirit.
+As we walk in obedience to God's Word, our lives become a living example of Jesus' teachings, and people see the difference he makes in us - they see our actions, our words, and our love, and it shows them what it means to follow Jesus.

 In the quiet moments, when the world slows down, and I'm left with my thoughts, I'm reminded of the ascension's significance.
-Jesus didn't abandon his disciples; he sent them a Helper, the Holy Spirit, to empower them for their mission.
-As I reflect on the Great Commission, I'm filled with a sense of awe and wonder at the magnitude of God's plan.
-The ascension marked a new beginning, a era in which the Holy Spirit would work through believers to spread the gospel to all nations.
-And in this moment, I'm grateful to be a part of that story.
+Jesus didn't abandon his disciples; he sent them a Helper, the Spirit, to empower them for their mission.
+As I think about the instruction to make disciples, I'm filled with a sense of awe and wonder at the magnitude of God's plan.
+The ascension marked a new beginning, a era in which God would work through believers to spread the gospel to all nations, and I'm grateful to be part of this story, with God working through me, guiding me, and empowering me to share his love with others.